rails-lambda/websocket-demo/NOTES.md

 end
 ```

 When you do not have a constant CONNECTION, you must store state somewhere else.
 We use DynamoDB for this.
-Specifically call out session for identified by.
+Specifically, call out the session for identified by.

 ### Adding CloudFront Distribution